ichilabs/invites.cc/docs/design-doc.md

 The MVP of Invites.cc is built around four key components:

-- LLM Agent (Chat Interface): Natural language interface allowing users to create, update, and query events through simple conversation...
+- **LLM Agent** (Chat Interface): Natural language interface allowing users to create, update, and query events through simple conversation...
-- gRPC API Service: Backend handling all core business logic, data management, and secure communication within the system.
+- **gRPC API Service**: Backend handling all core business logic, data management, and secure communication within the system.
-- Data Store: Persistently stores all application data, ensuring reliability and accessibility.
+- **Data Store:** Persistently stores all application data, ensuring reliability and accessibility.
-- Observability: Implements basic logging to provide essential insights into system behavior and aid in initial development and debugging.
+- **Observability:** Implements basic logging to provide essential insights into system behavior and aid in initial development and debugging.

 ### User Experience

 The invites.cc interface reimagines event coordination as a conversation:

-- Each Link functions as a dedicated group chat where members discuss plans naturally.
+- **Each Link** works as a **dedicated group chat** where members discuss plans naturally.
-- The integrated LLM agent interprets conversations to create, update, and track events...
+- The integrated **LLM agent interprets conversations** to create, update, and track events...
-- Users can toggle LLM visibility to either view the agent's interpreted actions or focus solely on human conversation.
+- Users can **toggle LLM visibility** to either view the agent's interpreted actions or focus solely on human conversation.
-- A clean timeline view surfaces upcoming events alongside the conversation.
+- A **clean timeline view** surfaces upcoming events alongside the conversation.

 ```other
 |-------------------------------------------------------|